amaloy/amaloy.github.io/kubernetes-minimalist-cd.md

 my-cd-app-7c5bd7694f-rg7hx   1/1       Terminating   0         1h
 my-cd-app-7c5bd7694f-bhx2k   1/1       Terminating   0         1h
 ```
-We can see that, of course, the old version went away and the new one came up.
-Additionally, because of our configuration, none of the old Pods terminated before the new Pods were Running.
-So, generally speaking, there was no downtime.
-This blue-green behavior is what will occur so long as there isn't resource contention in Kubernetes, in which case a rolling (e.g. one new pod at a time) update will occur instead.
+As before, the old version went away and the new one came up.
+Additionally, because of our configuration, none of the old Pods terminated before the new Pods were running.
+This behavior is what will occur so long as there isn't resource contention in Kubernetes, in which case a rolling (only some Pods at a time) update will occur instead.

 ## What's Next?

 You'll likely want to do further application-specific configuration such as [container probes](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#container-probes) or [lifecycle hooks](https://kubernetes.io/docs/concepts/containers/container-lifecycle-hooks/).
 These can be helpful in making sure your application accurately reports when it's live/ready, which is important during startup and can also be important during shutdown (connection draining, etc.).

+In this approach, the two versions coexist for only a short period of time.
+Canarying of new features can be managed at the application level by using things like multiple code paths and feature toggles.

-If your application's needs aren't too complex, this pattern may work for you if you're aiming for continuous deployment to Kubernetes.
-What's great about this minimalist approach is that it's easy and only uses out-of-the-box Kubernetes functionality.
+If your application's needs aren't too complex, this may work for you if you're aiming for continuous deployment to Kubernetes.
+What's great about this minimalist approach is that it's easy and only requires out-of-the-box Kubernetes functionality.